-- Make extra punjene paprike to freeze and save for a later date.
+- We always make extra punjene paprike to freeze and save for a later date.
 I find that they taste even better the next day and make great leftovers.

 Punjene Paprike – Stuffed Peppers Ingredients

 - 1 -2 packs of lean beef depending on how many peppers.
 You can use lean beef but the most flavor is from fatty beef or use a mix of 1/2 beef and half pork or even 1/2 veal and 1/2 beef.
 Make it to your preference.
 Typically my mother uses half beef and half pork.

 - one large onion

-- 2-3 garlic cloves (you can omit the garlic) my mother goes heavy on the garlic!
+- 1 garlic cloves (you can omit the garlic) my mother goes heavy on the garlic!

 - salt and pepper to taste